kelasol/advanced-git/myNotes/self-assessment/1-SA_git-foundations.md

 <br>
 <details>
     <summary><b>What is a commit?
 What does it contain?</b></summary>
     A commit is just a pointer to a tree.
 It like most other git objects, contains metadata.
-Things like : and contains metadata: author and committer, date, message, parent commit (one or more).
+Things like : author and committer, date, message, parent commit (one or more).
 The SHA1 of the commit is the hash of all this information.
 </details>

 <br>